Sumanyu-Singh/VLSI_RISC_V/README.md

 return 0;
 }
 ````
 I have used number= 8, to calculate factorial of 8.
-Compiling c code by using below command
+Compiling C code using RISC-V gcc complier,

 ````
 riscv64-unknown-elf-gcc -o1 -o fact8.o fact8.c